Chinese State Circus

-The Chinese State Circus was started back in the 1990s after director Phillip Gandey witnessed a group of Chinese acrobats performing to great acclaim at the Monte Carlo Circus Festival.
-He was astounded at the quality, depth, and diversity of Chinese acrobatic troupes.
+The Chinese State Circus itself was founded in the 1990s after British director Phillip Gandey saw a troupe of Chinese acrobats earn widespread praise at the Monte Carlo Circus Festival.
+Inspired by the depth and diversity of the performances he witnessed, Gandey organised a touring company to bring this art form to Western audiences.

 Tours

-The circus has toured in the United Kingdom since 1992.

-The circus is owned by Gandey World Class Productions.
+The Chinese State Circus has toured the United Kingdom continuously since 1992.
+The circus is owned and produced by Gandey World Class Productions.